 Pharmsynthez received regulatory approval to commence a Phase II(b)/III human clinical trial of ErepoXen (also known as Epolong) in Russia with patient recruitment completed in 2020.
-In December 2020, Pharmsynthez reported positive data from this clinical trial and filed a registration dossier to obtain approval of Epolong in Russia.
-In February 2021, Pharmsynthez reported in a press release that it had started the registration phase of Epolong by filing a registration dossier to obtain approval in Russia.
+In December 2020, Pharmsynthez reported positive data from this clinical trial and, in February 2021, reported in a press release that it had started the registration phase of Epolong by filing a registration dossier to obtain approval in Russia.
 Pharmsynthez had reported in its press release that it expected that the Russian stage of registration activities would be completed in 2021 and that it would be able to start production of the product as early as the first quarter of 2022.
-Pharmsynthez has not informed the Company that the registration process has been completed or that production of the product has commenced.
+Pharmsynthez has informed us that it had received a response letter indicating certain deficiencies in the dossier and intends to refile the registration upon correction.